rosa-hcp-dedicated-vpc/helm-repository/charts/overprovisioning/README.md

 ### ArgoCD Deployment

-The chart is deployed through the `gitops-payload` pattern as part of the cluster infrastructure:
+The chart is deployed through the `app-of-apps-infrastructure` pattern as part of the cluster infrastructure:

 ```yaml
 # Example from cluster-config/nonprod/np-os-ai/infrastructure.yaml